If you want to find a way to stop your panic attacks, you can discuss your symptoms online with one of our doctors from 6am to 11pm, 7 days a week.

 They can discuss your symptoms, discern whether or not you’ve got a panic disorder and prescribe appropriate treatment to help you tackle the problem.

-With appointments available in as little as 6 minutes, you're able to see a doctor at a time that fits around your schedule.
+With appointments available in minutes, you're able to see a doctor at a time that fits around your schedule.

 You can have your appointment on your smartphone, tablet or computer in the comfort of your own home, or even at work.